The Tax Advantage

 A payer must issue you a Form W-2G if your winnings are $600 or higher ($1,200 for bingo or slot machines, $1,500 for Keno, and $5,000 from poker tournaments), however you must still report all winnings, even if you do not receive a W-2G.
 Therefore you must keep track yourself of all gambling activity.

-You may deduct gambling losses only if you itemize your deductions, and kept a record of your winnings and losses.
+In most cases, you may deduct gambling losses only if you itemize your deductions, and kept a record of your winnings and losses.
 The losses you deduct can not be more than the amount of gambling income you received and reported.
 To deduct your losses, you must keep an accurate diary or similar record of your winnings and losses, and be able to provide receipts, tickets, statements, or other records that show the amount of both your winnings and losses.
 Your diary should contain at least the following information:

 · The date and type of specific wager or wagering activity.